MicrosoftDocs/azure-devops-docs/docs/pipelines/release/deployment-groups/deploying-azure-vms-deployment-groups.md

 Azure Pipelines makes it easier to organize servers required for deploying applications.
 A deployment group is a collection of machines with deployment agents.
 Each of the machines interacts with Azure Pipelines to coordinate the deployment of the app.

-Since there is no configuration change required for the build pipeline, the build will be triggered automatically after the project is provisioned.
-When you queue a release later on, this build will be used.
+Since there is no configuration change required for the build pipeline, the build is triggered automatically after the project is provisioned.
+When you queue a release later on, this build is used.

 1. Navigate to the Azure DevOps project created by the demo generator.